 Penalties, Degree of Offense, and Collateral Consequences

-Under Texas law, Interference with the custody of a child is a state jail felony.
+Under Texas law, Interference with Child Custody is a state jail felony.
 The statute itself classifies the offense at that level.

 A state jail felony is punishable by 180 days–2 years in a state jail and up to a $10,000 fine.
-Interference with child custody is a state jail felony punishable by up to two years in jail and a fine, as defined by Texas Penal Code section 25.03.
-The maximum fine is up to $10,000 and jail time of up to 2 years.
 Tex.
 Penal Code §12.35.
 Judges may also allow community supervision (probation) or deferred adjudication when the case is legally eligible.
 We help clients understand these options and how to protect their record.

 Section 25.03 does not include offense-specific enhancement provisions; however, general Texas enhancement statutes or separate charges may apply when supported by the facts and law.